mgrimace/energy-todo/README.md

  [Executive Function as Code](https://milly.kittycloud.eu/posts/executive-function-as-code-doom-emacs-adhd/) articulated exactly what I felt I had been missing, and [Blake Watson’s article](https://blakewatson.com/journal/i-used-claude-code-and-gsd-to-build-the-accessibility-tool-ive-always-wanted/) inspired me to follow through and actualy build it myself.

-I built this alone, in my limited space time.
+I'm still learning.
+Pease be patient with bug fixes.
+Constructive advice and contributions are welcome and encouraged.
 I used AI to assisted with parts of the coding, but all decisions, design, and review were mine.
-I'm still learning.
-Pease be patient with me, constructive advice and contributions are welcome and encouraged.

 ## Accessibility & Design